DefGuard/docs/deployment-strategies/amis-and-aws-cloudformation/README.md

 #### Prerequisites

-* Two domains: one for accessing Defguard Core (the main dashboard) and one for accessing Defguard Proxy (for external enrollment and device configuration)
+* Two domains: one for accessing Defguard Core (the main dashboard) and one for accessing Defguard Edge (for external enrollment and device configuration)
 * AWS issued SSL certificates for the two domains.
 See [this page](configuring-https-using-aws-certificate-manager.md) for more information.
 * An SSH key added to AWS.
 This will allow you to access the EC2 instances later on.